Platycerium: Description

 Fertile fronds bear spores on their undersurface, are dichotomous or antler-shaped, and jut out or hang from the rhizome.
-The spores are born in sporangia, clustered in large sori that are usually positioned on the lobes, or at the sinus between frond lobes.
+The spores are borne in sporangia, clustered in large sori that are usually positioned on the tips of the lobes, on a specialized stalked lobe (as in P. ridleyi and P. coronarium), or at the sinus between frond lobes.

 Some species of Platycerium are solitary, having only one rhizome.
 Other species form colonies when their rhizomes branch, or when new rhizomes are formed from root tips.
 If the conditions are right, the spores will germinate naturally, on surrounding trees.
-Platycerium gametophytes are a small, heart-shaped thallus.
+A Platycerium gametophyte is a small, heart-shaped thallus.